sohithpydev/sohith/_pages/about.md

 **Remote Research Assistant, Manipal University College, Melaka, Malaysia**
 *APR' 24 - PRESENT*

 Analyzed Solanum nigrum extract for antibacterial compounds using GC-MS data, successfully identifying 50 bioactive components under the guidance of [Dr. Sugapriya](https://scholar.google.co.in/citations?hl=en&user=dieHes4AAAAJ).
-This research has laid the groundwork for novel antimicrobial investigations using plant-based compounds.
-Conducted in silico docking studies on M. tuberculosis MurE ligase using AutoDock Vina to identify potential anti-TB agents from S. nigrum extract.
+This research has laid the groundwork for novel antimicrobial investigations using plant-based compounds.Conducted in silico docking studies on M. tuberculosis MurE ligase using AutoDock Vina to identify potential anti-TB agents from S. nigrum extract.
 Currently, I am assisting with writing research papers, contributing to book chapters, and supporting various ongoing projects in the field of antimicrobial research.

 **Previous Experience**